Fair Densities via Boosting the Sufficient Statistics of Exponential Families: Introduction

 \section{Introduction}

 It is hard to exaggerate the importance that fairness has now taken within Machine Learning (ML) \citep{cwvrvOP,ckvDP,wmFR} (and references therein).
-ML being a data processing field, a common upstream source of biases leading to downstream discrimination is the data itself.
-A recent paper has extrapolated the max-entropy (max-ent) principle to debiasing the underlying data domain distribution itself \citep{ckvDP}.
-The approach, designed for binary domains, proceeds in two stages: it first modifies the data distribution to get a fair `seed' and then finds an approximation to this seed via a max-ent problem (or equivalently, a minimiser of the KL divergence) that meets domain constraints on aggregated statistics such as marginals.
+ML being a data processing field, a common upstream source of biases leading to downstream discrimination is the data itself \citep{czWU,kmmUR,de2019bias}.
+Targeting data is especially important when the downstream use-case is unknown.
+As such, pre-processing algorithm have been introduced to debias data and mitigate unfairness in potential downstream tasks.
+These approaches commonly target two sources of (un)fairness \citep{ckvDP}: \ding{172} the balance of different social groups across the dataset; and \ding{173} the balance of positive outcomes between different social groups.

-The approach has computational benefits but imposes aggregates that cannot be too fine-grained.
-In \citet{ckvDP}, aggregates are attributes' marginals: the distribution learned is therefore maximally accurate \textit{only} if attributes are pairwise independent, which is not true -- otherwise, there would be no fairness problem.
-Maintaining both guarantees of utility and fairness are limited by the tight constraints and user-design aspects, respectively.
-Additionally, finding the right trade-off between accuracy and fairness may require tedious fine-tuning.